Back to All Posts

 Venous congestion.
 When venous outflow is obstructed, tissue becomes engorged and edematous, oxygen delivery drops, and necrosis can set in within hours.

 Infection.
-Bacteria consume oxygen rapidly, creating conditions favorable for bacterial growth while starving the healing tissue.
+Bacteria consume oxygen rapidly.
+An infected graft site becomes profoundly hypoxic, creating conditions favorable for bacterial growth while starving the healing tissue.

 How HBOT Rescues Failing Grafts and Flaps

 Hyperoxic plasma oxygen delivery.
-At 2.0–2.4 ATA breathing 100% oxygen, plasma oxygen content increases 10–15 times above normal, reaching tissues that red blood cells cannot penetrate due to swelling or vascular compromise.
+At 2.0–2.4 ATA breathing 100% oxygen, plasma oxygen content increases 10–15 times above normal.
+Oxygen dissolves directly into plasma and reaches tissues that red blood cells cannot penetrate due to swelling or vascular compromise.

 Reduction of reperfusion injury.
 HBOT's antioxidant effect blunts reperfusion injury and protects marginally viable tissue.

 Anti-infective action.
 High oxygen levels are directly bacteriostatic and bactericidal against anaerobic organisms.
-HBOT also potentiates the oxidative burst of neutrophils.
+HBOT also potentiates the oxidative burst of neutrophils, restoring the immune system's ability to fight infection in the wound.

 Reduction of edema.
-Vasoconstriction under hyperoxic conditions reduces edema by approximately 20%, improving mechanical conditions for graft take.
+Vasoconstriction under hyperoxic conditions reduces edema by approximately 20%, improving mechanical conditions for graft take without compromising oxygen delivery.

 The Science Behind HBOT and Tissue Survival